CTA5816/portfolio/README.md

 Portfolio of code I've written for various projects.

 ## full_pipeline.py
 This file converts raw R2C2 read data from a Nanopore sequencer into processed .csv files.
 I wrote this for the Molecular Information Systems Lab at the University of Washington for their DNA data storage + Cas12a RAM project.
+No other contributors wrote code for this project.

 Note: This script was highly project-specific and depends on files which are not publicly available, so a user will not be able to run this on their own.